 For the long-term extrapolation, the data from the ERA5 reanalysis (Hersbach et al., 2020) were used.
 ERA5 is the most recent generation of reanalysis data issued by the European Centre for Medium-Range Weather Forecasts (ECMWF) since 2017.
 For wind energy applications it was shown to outperform other reanalyses (e.g. Olauson, 2018; Thøgersen et al., 2017).
-ERA5 provides reanalyses on all important atmospheric and oceanographic parameters in an hourly resolution in time and 0.25° ($\approx 30 \, \text{km}$ for the atmospheric parameters, others differ) in longitudinal and lateral zonal and meridional direction globally.
+ERA5 provides reanalyses on all important atmospheric and oceanographic parameters at an hourly resolution in time and 0.25° (≈ 30 km for the atmospheric parameters; others differ) in zonal and meridional directions globally.
 Currently the period of 1979-ongoing is publicly available with a lag of a few days in time.
-For the long-term referencing in this study, the wind speed (lateral and longitudinal zonal and meridional components, u and v at 100 m) from the so-called surface level data of the ERA5 dataset were selected for the period 1983-2014 to cover a climatic period of 30 years.
-Most recently, mesoscale model datasets with a higher resolution in the order of a few kilometres were made available for longer periods (up to 30 years) and sometimes used for long-term referencing.
-However, as the industry at least partly still relies on classical lower resolution reanalyses, we have applied this approach for our study.
+For the long-term referencing in this study, the wind speed (zonal and meridional components, u and v at 100 m) from the so-called surfacelevel data of the ERA5 dataset were selected for the period 1983-2014 to cover a climatic period of 30 years.
+Most recently, mesoscale model datasets with a higher resolution on the order of a few kilometres were made available for longer periods (up to 30 years) and sometimes used for long-term referencing.
+However, as the industry at least partly still relies on classical lower-resolution reanalyses, we have applied this approach for our study.
 In addition, due to its comparatively high resolution ERA5 does not show major differences in the offshore wind speed climate statistics several tens of kilometres away from the coastal discontinuity (Dörenkämper et al., 2020).